 - A set of 6 static pages for things like the honor code, terms of service, privacy policies, contact information, frequently asked questions, and some more.

-It may be the case that your online learning initiative has some very specific requirements for the web content pages that can not be met with open edX by itself, or it may also be that the user experience has to be modified to allow for any specific requirements.
+It may be the case that your online learning initiative has some very specific requirements for the web content pages that can not be met with the Open edX platform itself, or it may also be that the user experience has to be modified to allow for any specific requirements.

-In these scenarios, you could resort to making custom changes to the open edX platform codebase to accommodate your requirements, but this will require both deep knowledges of how the open edX platform is built and themed, and also a significant ongoing maintenance effort as you’ll need to reimplement your changes every time you want to upgrade to the newest release of open edX.
+In these scenarios, you could resort to making custom changes to the Open edX platform codebase to accommodate your requirements, but this will require both deep knowledges of how the Open edX platform is built and themed, and also a significant ongoing maintenance effort as you’ll need to reimplement your changes every time you want to upgrade to the newest release of the Open edX platform.

-For all these reasons, it can make a lot more sense to use open edX in combination with a CMS such as WordPress, Drupal, or any other, and in fact, most of the large open edX installations actually favor this approach.
+For all these reasons, it can make a lot more sense to use the Open edX platform in combination with a CMS such as WordPress, Drupal, or any other, and in fact, most of the large Open edX installations actually favor this approach.

 This article will provide some key insights into how to make it work seamlessly.